TabularEditor/TabularEditorDocs/te3/dax-optimizer-integration.md

 ### Obfuscation

 As of Tabular Editor 3.15.0, it is possible to export obfuscated VPAX files using the **VertiPaq Analyzer** view.
 In this case, a dictionary file is generated and stored on your local machine, next to the generated .ovpax file.
-This dictionary file is used to deobfuscate the model when browsing it through the DAX Optimizer web interface.
+This dictionary file is used to deobfuscate the contents of the .ovpax file.

 When obfuscated VPAX data is uploaded to the DAX Optimizer service through the **DAX Optimizer (Preview)** view, Tabular Editor automatically keeps track of obfuscation dictionaries by storing them in the `%LocalAppData%\TabularEditor3\DaxOptimizer` folder on your local machine.
 As such, when browsing models using the **DAX Optimizer (Preview)** feature, models are automatically deobfuscated if a suitable dictionary is found in this folder.